kater-ai/kater-docs/doc/guides.md

 ## Why Kater?
 We're a team of seasoned data engineers and analysts solving the problem of data accessibility and data literacy across organizations.

+### The Data Revolution
-Prior to generative AI, a stakeholder accessed data through channels like Jira, Slack, and your Business Intelligence (BI) platform.
+Prior to Generative AI, stakeholders accessed data through channels like Jira, Slack, and your Business Intelligence (BI) platform.

 The problems with this existing workflow are:

 * Jira and Slack as "data service" options are inherently unscalable and time-consuming for both parties.

 * Business Intelligence (BI) platforms like Tableau provide a very narrow view into your database, limiting the scope of questions and answers someone can obtain.

 Kater doesn't replace these options; rather, it functions as the glue in your data stack, serving as a stable, self-learning, and optimized data agent.

 It integrates with your existing infrastructure, offering insights and support in areas where the data team may be constrained by time or resources.

 ### Look, a data team member!
 It's a unicorn!
 Data has largely become a rare comodity due to the limited channels in which stakeholders can access the data team.